 We can’t help ourselves.
-We may journal, create indelible stories in our minds, or scribe our flesh leaving visible scars.
+We may journal, create indelible stories in our minds, or publish them for lasting legacies.

 Whatever the canvas, we write.